-Can you fit the tangram pieces into the outline of Little Ming and Little Fung dancing?
+Can you fit the tangram pieces into the outline of Wai Ping, Wah Ming and Chi Wing?

 Can you fit the tangram pieces into the outline of Mai Ling?

-Can you fit the tangram pieces into the outlines of the candle and sundial?
+Can you fit the tangram pieces into the outline of the telescope and microscope?

-Can you fit the tangram pieces into the outline of this telephone?
+Can you fit the tangram pieces into the outline of these rabbits?